 DTL is often asked for examples of good data management plans (DMPs) that can be reused for new projects.
 However, a DMP is tailored to a specific project and it is impossible to transfer this to another project.
 Creating a good DMP requires serious thought.
-Please contact your local Data Steward for assistance with DMPs.
+Please contact your local Data Steward or data stewardship office for assistance with DMPs.
 These suggestions may be helpful otherwise:

-- The FAIR data principles can provide handles.
+- The FAIR data principles can provide targets for data stewardship.

 - Many funders and other organisations provide questions that must be answered in the DMP; these can serve as a template for your DMP (e.g., DMP online).

 - Some DMP sections (e.g., those describing the set-up of your organisation’s infrastructure), may be the same for all your projects, sometimes even for all projects at your institute.
 It is possible that for instance your ICT department can help you with a standardised description of their methods.